top of page

 We all know if it were not for your Love & Support (and you Guy's & Gal's know who you are) this would not at all be possible!

-*** Also because of you guys, No Deposit Band is The House Band at everyone's favorite Dance Spot, The Pit Stop Bar & Grill in Bowling Green KY!!
+*** Also because of you guys, No Deposit Band is Quickly becoming one of The Best Dance Bands in Bowling Green KY!!

-That's Right!
-Every 3rd.
-Saturday of every month and we just signed up for the 2023 year too!!
-Guy's this did not come easy and Thank You all for your NDB Love & Support!
+That's Right and Thank You all for your NDB Love & Support!
 Our Following Freak'n Rocks!!
 WOW!!

 ***No Deposit Band has weathered many, many obstacles, Haters Etc. out there and it has only made us stronger.
 It's absolutely Very True, how you handle adversity will define your success.